joubbi/check_ports_notconnect/README.md

 # check_ports_notconnect

-This is a script that presents information about unused (notconnect) ports on (Cisco) switches.
+This is a script that presents information about unused (notconnect according to "show interface status" on Cisco switches) ports on (Cisco and probably other) switches.
 The script outputs how many unused ports there are right now, and the names of the ports with the amount of days they have been "down".
 The number of unused ports is also sent as performance data so that it can be graphed.